 The shadow minister wants to further stigmatise benefit recipients in her party’s quest for ‘squeezed middle’ voters

-Natalie Bennett (Green)
+By Natalie Bennett guardian.com,

 The new shadow work and pensions secretary Rachel Reeves has said that Labour would be tougher on benefits than the Tories.